microsoft/fast/specs/slider/slider.md

 - `change` - raise the change event for external parties to be informed of the value change.

 *Slots*
-- `background-track` - the horizontal or vertical track along which the thumb slides
+- `track` - the horizontal or vertical track along which the thumb slides
 - `thumb` - the control the user drags along the track to change the value of the slider
 - `default` slot - Providing child elements to the `fast-slider` will be hosted in the default slot and presented as track labels.
 See `fast-slider-label` below.